IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/frontend-plugins.md

 frontends directly.
 A frontend can provide a menu by adding a panel that extends [`MainMenuPanel`](TTIVI_INDIGO_API) to its panels.

-##### Process panels
+##### Main process panels

-Frontends can visualize ongoing processes in the UI, by using process panels.
-These can be created by adding a panel that extends [`ProcessPanel`](TTIVI_INDIGO_API) to the frontend's panels.
+Frontends can visualize ongoing processes in the UI, by using main process panels.
+These can be created by adding a panel that extends [`MainProcessPanel`](TTIVI_INDIGO_API) to the frontend's panels.
 This can be used, for example, to show an ongoing audio streaming process or during a phone call.
-The process panel's metadata is used by the system UI to determine the priority of when to show them.
+The main process panel's metadata is used by the system UI to determine the priority of when to show them.
 For example, an ongoing phone call has a higher priority than streaming media.
-When both these frontends provide a process panel at the same time, the process panel for phone calls will be shown instead of the one for media.
+When both these frontends provide a main process panel at the same time, the main process panel for phone calls will be shown instead of the one for media.

 ##### Task panels